Elliott Bay: Features

 West Point and Alki Point are the headlands into Puget Sound recognized as the northern and southern entrances of Elliott Bay respectively.
 A line drawn between these two points demarcates the bay to the east from the open sound to the west.
-More precisely, the bay has been defined as being east from a line drawn from Duwamish Head north to Magnolia Bluff.
 The Duwamish River empties into the southeastern part of the bay.
 This area was extensively modified by human development in the 20th century to channelize the river and fill in tideflats to create Harbor Island, which was once the world's largest artificial island.
 West of the river delta the land juts north into the bay at Duwamish Head.
 To the east running north and northwest is the heart of Seattle, the Alaskan Way Seawall, the Central Waterfront, and Smith Cove.

 Elliott Bay is home to the Port of Seattle, which, in 2002, was the 9th busiest port in the United States by TEUs of container traffic and the 46th busiest in the world.
 Cruise ship business, serving Alaskan cruises, became increasingly important in the 2000s.
 The bay is also home to Colman Dock, the main Seattle terminal of the state's ferry system, the largest in the country.
 Sailings regularly depart from Seattle to Bainbridge Island and Bremerton.
 The Seattle–Winslow (Bainbridge Island) route is the most heavily used in the state ferry system in terms of number of vehicles and passengers transported.
 The King County Water Taxi, a passenger ferry, runs across the bay, connecting Downtown Seattle with West Seattle (Seacrest Dock) and Vashon Island.